UN Formally Names Spains Miguel Moratinos As Special Envoy To Combat Islamophobia - UrduPoint

 -

-China ready to play constructive role in easing India-Pakistan tension9 hours ago
+China welcomes ceasefire between India, Pakistan, to play role for peaceful, stable region6 hours ago

 -